bcbradford/PyAssistant/README.md

   the model has been downloaded you will be greeted by the model.

 #### NLP Model
-  1. After you have been greeted by the model you can use the entry widget at the bottom of the window to chat with the model.
+  1. After you've been greeted, you can use the entry widget at the bottom of the window to chat with the model.

   2. You can select a different model from the "Models" menu at any time.

 #### Diffuser Model
-  1. After you have been greeted by the model you will be prompted to enter a description of the image you would like the model to generate.
+  1. You will then be prompted to enter a description of the image you would like to generate.

-  2. Input your image desceription in the entry widget located at the bottom of the window and press enter to submit your description to the model.
+  2. Type your image description in the entry widget located at the bottom of the window and press enter.

-  3. The model will then generate an image (this can take a few minutes depending on the model type and your system's hardware).
+  3. The model will then generate the image (this can take a few minutes depending on the model type and your system's hardware).

   4. When the model has finished you will be shown a dialog window asking if you would like to save the image.

-  5. if you pressed yes, you will be shown a new dialog that will allow you to save your image.
+  5. if you clicked on yes, you will be shown a new dialog that will allow you to save your image.

   6. After you have finished saving or cancelling your image, you can input